BattlesnakeOfficial/starter-snake-python/README.md

 git push heroku master
 ```

-Once heroku has updated you can [create a new game](https://play.battlesnake.com/account/games/create/) with your Battlesnake to view your latest changes in action.
+Once Heroku has updated you can [create a new game](https://play.battlesnake.com/account/games/create/) with your Battlesnake to view your latest changes in action.

 **At this point you should feel comfortable making changes to your code and deploying those changes to Heroku!**